 The swimwear designer behind the Cole of California line was vocal about his complete lack of admiration for the iconic garment.

-Doubling down on the bikini’s scandalous reputation, its inventor, Louis Réard declared that a swimsuit couldn’t truly be called a bikini unless it could be slipped through a wedding band.
+Doubling down on the bikini’s scandalous reputation, in advertisements in 1950, bikini inventor Réard declared that a swimsuit couldn’t truly be called a bikini unless it could be slipped through a wedding band.

 The National Legion of Decency, an organization committed to keeping potentially racy material off the big screen, was eager to get bikinis out of movie theaters across the United States.
 It seems their crusade worked for some time: Hays production codes, which had been introduced in the 1930s, were being enforced to keep these scandalous swimsuits—and particularly images of women’s navels—out of movie theaters.

 A German woman was punished for wearing a bikini in public.

 Some countries censored the bikini through punishments.
 In the 1960s, a German woman was sentenced to six days of cleaning an elder care facility after taking a walk across Munich’s Viktualienmarkt square in her bikini.
 And if you think the bikini backlash was wild, wait until you see The 47 Weirdest Laws from Around the World.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!